Companies Will Come to You

 Because the College of Engineering and Computing is located in the heart of one of the East Coast's most active tech corridors, our undergraduate and graduate students have unparalleled access to the nation's top innovators.

 Elite science and technology organizations recognize our faculty as leaders in their fields.
 Professors bring industry knowledge to the classroom, challenging students to push the boundaries of research, skill, and application based on real-time knowledge of marketplace demand.
-Employers know a candidate with a degree from Volgenau will have skills that are up-to-date and highly valued.
+Employers know a candidate with a degree from CEC will have skills that are up-to-date and highly valued.

-Benefits of Studying at Mason' College of Engineering and Computing
+Benefits of Studying at Mason

 Few U.S. universities can brag that their engineering programs were built to directly assist with official national security and defense priorities.
 At Mason, the motivation to grow our extensive applied information technology and engineering degree offerings was in direct response to a request from the U.S. Government.
-Thirty years ago, we were one of the first to offer specialized information security and assurance programs, and we hold the honor of having the first U.S. recognized civilian center of excellence in this field.
+Over thirty years ago, we were one of the first to offer specialized information security and assurance programs, and we hold the honor of having the first U.S. recognized civilian center of excellence in this field.